-So-called “critical” minerals policy is simply the mining lobby’s latest gambit in a decade-long attempt to eviscerate community and environmental oversight of their industry— the nation’s largest toxic polluter .
-The Trump Administration has emboldened mining lobby efforts and launched an aggressive campaign for administrative and legislative upheaval: gutting public input in mining decisions; tossing out protections for clean air and clean water; and attempting to give away millions of acres of public lands.
+So-called “critical” minerals policy is simply the mining lobby’s latest gambit in a decades-long attempt to eviscerate community and environmental oversight of their industry — the nation’s largest toxic polluter .
+The Trump administration emboldened mining lobby efforts and launched an aggressive campaign for administrative and legislative upheaval: gutting public input in mining decisions; tossing out protections for clean air and clean water; and attempting to give away millions of acres of public lands.

 The rapid transition to a clean energy economy delivers market power to mineral consumers to demand cleaner and more responsible sourcing , including recycling, reuse, substitution, and even reclamation.
 Greening our energy systems can clean up mines at the same time, as long as we build in the right policy incentives.
 In the United States, this means reforming our 1872 Mining Law to drive reclamation and more sustainable mineral recovery.